-The FDA approved indication is for all SMA patients; however, there is limited published data and evidence of efficacy on older children, adults, SMA Type 0 and 4, and patients who already have advanced disease or ventilation needs.
-The FDA approval of onasemnogene in pediatric patients less than 2 years of age was evaluated in an open-label, single-arm clinical trial (ongoing STR1VE trial; n=21) and an open-label, single-arm, ascending-dose clinical trial [completed START (Gene Transfer Clinical Trial for Spinal Muscular Atrophy Type 1) trial]; n=15) involving a total of 36 pediatric patients (AveXis 2019; Mendell 2017).
+Zolgensma was approved by the FDA in 2019 for the treatment of children less than two years of age with SMA who have bi-allelic mutations in SMN1.
+The indication encompasses all SMA patients; however, there is limited published data and evidence of efficacy on older children, adults, SMA Type 0 and 4, and patients who already have advanced disease or ventilation needs.
+Patients less than 2 years of age was evaluated in an open-label, single-arm clinical trial (ongoing STR1VE trial; n=21) and an open-label, single-arm, ascending-dose clinical trial [completed START (Gene Transfer Clinical Trial for SMA Type 1; n=15) involving a total of 36 pediatric patients (AveXis 2019; Mendell 2017).
 The Biologics License Application (BLA) is supported by data from the START trial which evaluated Zolgensma in 15 patients with SMA type 1 (Mendell et al., 2017).
 Only symptomatic SMA type 1 patients with two copies of the SMN2 gene were enrolled in the completed Zolgensma trials.
 Clinical trials in patients with other forms of SMA, such as pre-symptomatic, SMA type 2, or SMA type 3 are ongoing.
 There is the potential for Zolgensma to provide benefit in pre-symptomatic SMA patients, yet there is currently no data to establish efficacy in this population.

 Type 0 and 4.
-No clinical trials or evidence to support the safety and efficacy of ZOLGENSMA (onasemnogene abeparvovec) in SMA Type 0 and 4.
-Therefore the evidence is insufficient evidence to support safety and efficacy of ZOLGENSMA in Type 0 or 4 SMA patients at this time.
+No clinical trials or evidence to support the safety and efficacy of Zolgensma in SMA Type 0 and 4 at this time.

 Type 1 (Infantile-Onset).
-ZOLGENSMA has been studied in 2 open-label clinical studies in symptomatic patients with SMA Type 1.
+Zolgensma has been studied in 2 open-label clinical studies in symptomatic patients with SMA Type 1.
 Both clinical studies, STR1VE and START, have been completed.
-Children in both clinical studies had 2 copies of the SMN2 backup gene and experienced symptoms of SMA before 6 months of age.
-[Novartis 2020]
+Children in both clinical studies had 2 copies of the SMN2 backup gene and experienced symptoms of SMA before 6 months of age (Novartis 2020).

-• In the START [Gene Transfer Clinical Trial for Spinal Muscular Atrophy Type 1] trial, all 15 patients infused with ZOLGENSMA were alive and without the need for permanent ventilation at 24 months.
-Ninety-two percent (11/12) of patients who received the proposed therapeutic dose of ZOLGENSMA could sit unassisted for \geq 5 seconds, a milestone never achieved in the natural history of SMA Type 1.
-Natural history indicates that more than 90 percent of untreated patients with SMA Type 1 will die or require permanent ventilation by 24 months of age.
+In the START [Gene Transfer Clinical Trial for SMA Type 1] trial, all 15 patients infused with Zolgensma were alive and without the need for permanent ventilation at 24 months.
+92% (11/12) of patients who received the proposed therapeutic dose of Zolgensma could sit unassisted for ≥5 seconds, a milestone never achieved in the natural history of SMA Type 1.
+Natural history indicates that more than 90% of untreated patients with SMA Type 1 will die or require permanent ventilation by 24 months of age.
 Patients who voluntarily enrolled in an ongoing observational long-term follow-up of the START trial have maintained their developmental motor milestones, including patients who are four years post infusion, with some achieving additional motor milestones.
-The most common observed side effect in the ZOLGENSMA clinical trial was elevated liver enzymes.
+The most common observed side effect in the Zolgensma clinical trial was elevated liver enzymes.

-- Type 2 and 3.
+Type 2 and 3.
 Clinical evidence for Type 2 and 3 SMA are not available at this time.
-Clinical trials are currently recruiting. - Comparison to Spinraza: Key baseline characteristics of the two key trials (ENDEAR for Spinraza and CL-101 for ZOLGENSMA).
+Clinical trials are currently recruiting.

+Comparison to Spinraza.
+Key baseline characteristics of the two key trials (ENDEAR for Spinraza and CL-101 for Zolgensma).
 Infants in both trials had two copies of SMN2.
-Note that infants in ENDEAR were diagnosed and treated later, on average, than those in CL-101.
-Given these differences, direct comparisons between the trials' results should not be made.
+Infants in the ENDEAR/Spinrza trial were diagnosed and treated later, on average, than those in CL-101/Zolgensma.
+Considering these differences, direct comparisons between the trials' results should not be made.

-The best available published evidence to date on ZOLGENSMA is from the START Trial.
+The best available published evidence to date on Zolgensma is from the START Trial.
 The efficacy of Zolgensma was evaluated in one open-label, single-arm clinical trial (ongoing STR1VE trial) and one open-label, single-arm, ascending dose clinical trial (completed; START).
 In both trials, Zolgensma was delivered as a single-dose intravenous infusion.